-Most people will enjoy camping, hiking, or simply being in the great outdoors with little worry.
+Most people will enjoy camping, hiking, or simply being outdoors with little worry.
 However, even the best-laid plans can turn against you when the unexpected strikes.
-This means that you may get lost, hit by a sudden storm that makes paths or trails inaccessible, or get injured which means your mobility is limited.
+This means that you may get lost, or hit by a sudden storm that makes paths or trails inaccessible or injured, which means your mobility is limited.

 In such cases, surviving in the wilderness becomes a necessity until help can arrive.

 For those who may be out in the wilderness for the first time, the better prepared you are for the unexpected, the greater your chances of survival.
-Here are seven basic survival tips that will help beginners make it until they can be rescued.
+Here are seven basic survival tips to help beginners make it until they can be rescued.

 First and foremost, you will need to keep a cool head so you can think.
 This is no time to panic or let your emotions get the better of you.
-Admittedly, it can be easy to lose your head in a situation like this, especially when it’s your first time out in the wilderness.
+Admittedly, losing your head in a situation like this can be easy, especially when it’s your first time out in the wilderness.

-However, no amount of panicking is going to help you, so you might as well keep calm and start looking for ways to stay alive.
+However, no amount of panicking will help you, so you might as well keep calm and start looking for ways to stay alive.

-Once you realize that you need help, create a plan so that you can maximize your chances of survival.
-This will also give you something to do and occupy your mind so that you can stay calm.
+Once you realize that you need help, create a plan to maximize your chances of survival.
+This will also give you something to do and occupy your mind to stay calm.

 Whenever you complete a task, start working on the next one.
 However, when it is time to rest, do so to retain your strength.

-If you have none of these or have no source of water nearby, learn how to create water from condensation using a hole and a plastic cover.
+If you have none of these or no water source nearby, learn how to create water from condensation using a hole and a plastic cover.

-You will need some type of protection from the elements, the temperature, and the sun while being outdoors, so hopefully, you will have a tent or shelter half.
+You will need protection from the elements, the temperature, and the sun while outdoors, so hopefully, you will have a tent or shelter half.
 If you do not, create a refuge from the wind using any available material from rocks, twigs, and branches.